easu978/Recommender_project/README.md

 ### Recommending Similar Movies
 Here, a matrix of all the movies was created.
 The matrix has 'user_id' as its rows; movie title as its columns; and its values came from the rating given to the movie by the users.
-Also, 10 most rated movies were sampled by exploring the 'number of ratings' column, while sorting values accordingly; and two of the first 5 most rated movies were chosen to build a recommendation system
+Also, 10 most rated movies were sampled by exploring the 'number of ratings' column, while sorting values accordingly; and two of the first 5 most rated movies were chosen to build a recommendation system.
 ```python
 movie_matrix = df.pivot_table(index='user_id',columns='title',values='rating')
 movie_matrix.head(11)